 3. You Take Each Other For Granted

-Part of what makes long-term relationships so appealing is the level of comfort and intimacy you get to experience with another human.
+Part of what can make long-term relationships so appealing to some people is the level of comfort and intimacy you get to experience with another human.
 Sometimes, though, it's that exact comfort that makes the spark start to fade.

 "When was the last time you paid your other half a compliment or did something special for them as a surprise?
 If you get too comfortable, it's natural to feel unappreciated," says Preece.

 And it's not just about how complimentary you are or the extra special things you are doing, it's also about your day-to-day habits and lifestyle.
-Although we don't often like to admit it, it is very important to keep trying for your spouse — keeping up with things like personal grooming and even dressing up for each other — just like you did when you were dating.
+Although people don't often like to admit it, it is very important to keep engaging with your SO.

-“If you let yourself slip, your relationship will probably go the same way,” says Preece.
-“Happiness comes with the small gestures as much as the big ones.
-If you keep them on their toes and remind them how much they mean to you, then they'll want to be with you.”
+"If you let yourself slip, your relationship will probably go the same way," says Preece.
+"Happiness comes with the small gestures as much as the big ones.”

 4. You Don't Know How To Pace Your Relationship

 Lori Salkin, matchmaker and relationship expert, says the speed at which some people go in good relationships can cause the spark to fade quicker than it otherwise would.
-“When a new relationship is good, both individuals in the couple tend to move very quickly though the early stages of dating,” she says.
+"When a new relationship is good, the individuals in the couple tend to move very quickly through the early stages of dating," she says.